learn-co-curriculum/dsc-categorical-variables-regression/README.md

 ![png](index_files/index_14_0.png)

-In the upper plots, we plotted the scatter plots for the continuous variables, and in the lower 3 plots, we plotted them for the categorical variables.
+Note the structural difference between the top and bottom set of graphs.
 You can tell the structure looks very different: instead of getting a pretty homogenous "cloud", our categorical variables creating scatter plots generates vertical lines, for discrete values.
 Another plot type that may ne useful looking at is the histogram.

 ```python